-We strive to make your stay at St. Tammany Parish Hospital the best it can be.
+We strive to make your stay at St. Tammany Health System the best it can be.
 We hope that this information is useful in preparing you for your visit.
-Checking In

 It is important to know that you may accept or refuse medical treatment, or change your mind about treatment, at any time.
 This right exists so that you may be an active participant in your care.
 At the time of registration, our staff will ask you for information about any decisions you have made regarding your right to ask for or refuse care under certain circumstances.
 This is referred to as an Advance Directive.